SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 The electron, positron and photon energy spectrum at time :math:`t = 39 \omega^{-1}`
 (nearly when the no merging case saturates) is shown in :numref:`fig_qed_cascade_photon_gamma_spectrum`.
-It reaveals that for this configuration, the Cartesian and the linear spherical discretization strongly impact the mass particle energy distribution.
+It reaveals that for this configuration, all merging methods significantly impact the energy distributions.
+For particles, the spherical methods tend to overestimate the energy distribution with a large bump between 50 and 300 :math:`m_ec^2`.
+The Cartesian discretization overestimates it before 150 :math:`m_ec^2` and then goes below the no-merging curve.
+This phenomenon is less important with a thinner discretization but at the cost of less particle merging events.
+For photons, we observe oscillations with all methods due to the accumulation effect.
+The logarithmic merging curve seems to oscilate around the no-merging one.

 .. _fig_qed_cascade_photon_gamma_spectrum: